aquasecurity/tracee/docs/docs/policies/rules.md

 # Rules

-Rules determine which events a policy should trace.
+Rules determine which events a policy should trace and make it possible to narrow down when and event should be recorded.

 ## Events